MMO: Meta Multi-Objectivization for Software Configuration Tuning: Experimental Evaluation

 As shown in Table~\ref{tb:sys}, we experiment on 11 real-world software systems and environments that have been commonly used in prior work~\cite{nair2018finding,DBLP:conf/mascots/JamshidiC16,DBLP:conf/mascots/MendesCRG20,DBLP:conf/sigsoft/JamshidiVKS18,DBLP:journals/corr/abs-2106-02716}.
 They come from diverse domains, e.g., SQL database, video encoding, and stream processing, while having different performance attributes, scale, and search space of valid configurations.
 Each software system has two performance objectives, which are chosen from prior work~\cite{nair2018finding,DBLP:conf/mascots/JamshidiC16,DBLP:conf/mascots/MendesCRG20,DBLP:conf/sigsoft/JamshidiVKS18,DBLP:journals/corr/abs-2106-02716}.
 In all experiments, we use each of their two performance attributes as the target performance objective in turn while the other serves as the auxiliary performance objective, leading to 22 cases in total.
 We apply the same configuration options and their ranges as studied previously since those have been shown to be the key ones for the software systems under the related environment.

 Noteworthily, it can be rather expensive even for a single measurement under those systems, e.g., it may take up to 341 seconds to measure a configuration on \textsc{MongoDB}.
-To ensure realism and expedite the experiments, we use the data of those systems collected by existing work; these datasets cover the whole search space and each measurement is extracted from 3-5 repeats~\cite{DBLP:conf/mascots/JamshidiC16,DBLP:journals/corr/abs-2106-02716}.
+To ensure realism and expedite the experiments, we use the datasets of those systems collected by existing work, in which each measurement is extracted from 3-5 repeats~\cite{DBLP:conf/mascots/JamshidiC16,DBLP:journals/corr/abs-2106-02716}.